Saturday, April 27, 2019

 My husband could entertain you for hours with stories about the variety of scars he carries on his body… you would hear about barns, chickens, pitch forks, surgeries, horses, and the like.
 I have scars too.
 My most recent scar involves an altercation I had with a new kind of curling iron I was attempting to use on my hair.
 Needless to say, we have decided to part ways.
 My wrist has an unforgivable mark to remind me to this day.

-“The good thing about scars is that if they heal up
+“The good thing about scars is that if they heal up properly,

-really bad, but the pain is all gone.”
+but the pain is all gone.”

 I bet a lot of us have scars on the outside, but how many of us have scars on the INSIDE that others can’t see?
 It could be scars of abandonment, betrayal, fear, rejection, or low-self esteem.
 Or it could be scars of addictions, bad choices, broken relationships, or grief.
 These kinds of scars are more personal and private.
 They aren’t the kind of things we share with everyone.